jcmunav63/mv_portfolio2/README.md

 mv_portfolio2!

 **mv_portfolio2** It's a Portfolio responsive web app!
-This is a project branch for deployment of the Portfolio project in GitHub Pages.
+This is a project branch for creating a popup window to show work's details of the Portfolio.

 ## 🛠️ Built With <a name="built-with">
 ### Tech Stack <a name="tech-stack"></a>
 - HTML
 - CSS
+- JS

 </a>